Ryusaem/js-quizz-app/README.md

 ### Continued development

-- Animation in CSS.
-- Flexbox (the power of using margin inside any flex item).
-- Responsivity (Media query understanding).
-- Knowing how much a project is going to take as time.
-- Learning to deconstruct a website in a Flexbox way to be much more efficient.
+- Continue the road of of learning more about API and fetch.
+- Improve my understanding of object.
+- Learning more to make my page as beautiful as he did, with high speed.

 ### Useful resources